-These are some arbitrarily chosen (and subjectively answered) common questions, so please contact us if you have an unanswered question and we’ll add it to the list for future would-be askers, or if you disagree with or can add to the existing answers.
+These are some arbitrarily chosen (and subjectively answered) common questions, so please contact us if you have an unanswered question and we’ll add it to the list for future would-be askers, or if you can improve the existing answers.

 - Is kendo the best and most enjoyable, worthwhile, and awesome thing I can do in my life?